The PCCA proudly announces the new #Linked partnership with Placer County Community Development Resource Agency.

 cc: Karin Schwab, Assistant County Counsel

-We will formally announce the new partnership at The PCCA Annual Dinner on January 12th at Timber Creek in Roseville.
-There are still tickets available for the dinner.
+We formally announced the new partnership at The PCCA Annual Dinner on January 12th at Timber Creek in Roseville.